mkayontour/icingaweb2-module-sortmodifier/README.md

 # Icingaweb2 Module sortmodifier

-This module is a module to provide a sort function for arrays.
+This module provides a sort function for arrays in your director imports.

 ## Installation
 Add the sortmodifier module to one of the defined icingaweb2 module paths.